OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 ================================================================================

 Command-line clients run from within a Terminal Emulator window.
-Start a Terminal Emulator from the Applications menu in the Accessories section.
+Start a Terminal Emulator (LXTerminal currently) from the Applications menu in the Accessories section.
 This gives you a Unix shell command prompt.
 Type::

    psql -V